 27. Something that has surprised me about living with an illness is: how strong, yet vulnerable, I can be.
 Everything I do has to be a conscious decision to use my energy for that specific thing (even seemingly basic things, like taking a shower).

 28. The nicest thing someone did for me when I wasn't feeling well was: take care of me...
 When I have a bad migraine, my husband does everything he can to take care of me (feeds me, makes sure I take my medicine, massage my head/neck/shoulders/back/feet [if I can handle being touched], make sure I'm in a dark room and am as comfortable as I can be, and anything else that I need).

-29. I’m involved with Invisible Illness Week because: I feel that we need to speak out and get more awareness, research, and understanding out into the public view about invisible illnesses - they are real and affect so many, but are widely misunderstood and stigmatized.
+29. I’m involved with Invisible Illness Week because: I feel that we need to speak out to raise awareness, increase research, and help correct misinformation.
+Invisible illnesses are real and affect so many, but are widely misunderstood and stigmatized.